 You also need a terminal emulator running on your desktop or laptop computer.
-This program acts like an old fashioned computer terminal where it will display text received from a remote computer and any key presses will be sent to the remote computer over the serial link.
+This is a program that acts like an old fashioned computer terminal where it will display text received from a remote computer and any key presses will be sent to the remote computer over the serial link.
 The terminal emulator that you use should support VT100 emulation as this is required by the editor built into the PicoMite firmware.

 For Windows users it is recommended that you use Tera Term as this has a good VT100 emulator and is known to work with the XModem protocol which you can use to transfer programs to and from the PicoMite.
-Tera Term can be downloaded from: $\frac{\text{http://tera-term.en.lo4d.com}}{\text{http://tera-term.en.lo4d.com}}.$
+Tera Term can be downloaded from: http://tera-term.en.lo4d.com.